Developing a new drug to detect and treat nerve damage in MS

 Summary

 In MS, injury to the brain and spinal cord, characterised by MS lesions, is frequently associated with acid production in the nervous system.
-Acid-sensing ion channel 1 (ASIC1) is a protein found on nerves and on cells associated with brain inflammation in MS. The role of ASIC1 is to detect and respond to acid production in the brain that is associated with tissue damage.
+The acid-sensing ion channel 1 (ASIC1) is a protein found on nerves and on cells associated with brain inflammation in MS. The role of ASIC1 is to detect and respond to acid production in the brain that is associated with tissue damage.

 The activation of ASIC1s on inflammatory cells can enhance their capacity to damage tissue.
 Over-activation of ASIC1 in nerves in the brain or spinal cord, as happens during brain inflammation in active MS, contributes strongly to nerve cell death.
 Nerve cell death is a main cause of increasing disability in MS.

-The overall goal of this project is to determine how blocking ASIC1a with these new drugs reduces nerve damage.
+The overall goal of this project is to determine how blocking ASIC1a (a type of ASIC1) with these new drugs reduces nerve damage.
 The team will also investigate whether it can promote repair of the myelin sheath that insulates the nerves in the brain and spinal cord, and is damaged in MS. To achieve this, they will test Hi1a and improved versions of the drug in two laboratory models of MS.

 In addition, Associate Professor Rash will investigate whether ASIC1a is found at higher levels in regions of nerve damage in MS, using samples from the MS Brain Bank.
 The team have also produced a Hi1a molecule with a fluorescent tag which they will explore as a new imaging marker for nerve damage in a laboratory model of MS.

-Progress to Date
+Progress

-Updated 31 Mar 2023
+Updated 31 March 2024

-• $323,960
+$323,960

-• 2 years
+2 years

 Read More